In this guide, we’ll be diving into everything you need to know about bullet journals.

 Bullet journals are detailed and structured, unlike expressive writing journals where you are free to write about anything and whatever.

-Bullet journals have a specific purpose that the journaler must decide for the journal in the beginning.
+These types of journals have a specific purpose that the journaler must decide for the journal in the beginning.

 The structured journaling method offers you a bird’ eye view of where you are headed in relation to your goals and how far you have progressed.